Sage-Bionetworks/BridgeDocs/_articles/data/exporting_to_synapse.md

 For example, on October 11th at 3am PDT, Bridge will export data from October 10 12am PDT to October 11 12am PDT to Synapse.

-In addition, if you need faster turnaround (either for lab work, or for app development and QA), you can trigger an On-Demand Export through the [Bridge Study Manager](https://research.sagebridge.org/).
-Navigate to Upload &amp; Export, subsection Export Settings, and click on "Export Now to Synapse" in the top right.
-This will kick off an On-Demand Export.
-After about a minute or so, your data should appear in Synapse.
+In addition, if you need faster turnaround (either for lab work, or for app development and QA), you can trigger an On-Demand Export (not currently documented through our Swagger file).
 (Note that because of clock skew and asynchronous processing, if you submit health data, and then immediately press the Export Now button, the Export may begin before the health data is processed.)

-The Export Now feature remembers the last time data was exported for this study (either a nightly export or the On-Demand Export) and only exports data that has been submitted since then.
+The On-Demand Export feature remembers the last time data was exported for this study (either a nightly export or the On-Demand Export) and only exports data that has been submitted since then.
 As such, you don't have to worry about double-exporting anything with the Export Now feature.

 ## Understanding Your Data